Sensobic is a way to learn from within, from your organism, instead of from the outside.

 What happens during a class in Sensobic?

-What we do in class varies.
-In one session we might concentrate quite a lot on our feet, how we stand and walk, another session the shoulders are in focus.
-Or perhaps we focus on how we see and hear and move our eyes.
+What we do in class varies and depends on the participants.
+In one session we might sense how we use our feet, how we stand and walk, another session we might work with the shoulders.
+Or perhaps we move our eyes in different directions and sense how it affects us.

-It is possible that we use small aids such as cork balls, soft balls, small cushions and round sticks.
+It is possible that we use small aids such as balls, cushions and round sticks.
 Their purpose is to make the work a little clearer.
-For example, a cork ball is very good at pointing out exactly where in your back you are tense.
+For example, a small ball is very good at pointing out exactly where in your back you are tense.

 I ask a lot of questions during a a class.
 They are rhetorical.
-They help us focus and sense.
-But words are welcome.
+They help us sense what is happening in us.
+Words are welcome.
 If they wish, the participants can put into words their discoveries.
 There are no requirements.

 We work a lot in silence.
 We sense and allow our autonomic nervous system to think and adapt.